Robert-JunWang/Pelee/README.md

 The code is based on the [SSD](https://github.com/weiliu89/caffe/tree/ssd) framework.

 ### Citation
-If you find Pelee useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:

 ```
 @article{wang2018pelee,